Robson-Rocha/TextCycler/README.md

 ```

 The default index will be the last text index used with the menu.
 You can cycle between the index values using the `up arrow` and `down arrow` keys.

+If no option match your needs, you can select the `#` option and enter a custom text.

 Selecting the text index with the menu does not change the next text index.